natalieagus/50002/docs/Labs/lab5.md

 - **1D Project Checkoff 1: ALU (3%): group**
   - Show a working **manual** and **automated** ALU tester on the **FPGA hardware**.

 Unless otherwise stated, ALU checkoff marks are awarded per 1D project group, not per individual.
-All team members should attend the checkoff slot.
+ALL team members should attend the checkoff slot.

 ### Starter Code
 Please clone the starter code from this repository, then **open** it with Alchitry Lab V2.